 You shouldn't drive for four to six weeks after your operation.
-If you have a commercial licence (to drive a lorry, for example) you will need to tell your local driving authority about your operation.
-For example, in the UK, it's the DVLA.
+If you have a commercial licence (to drive a truck, for example) you will need to tell your local driving authority about your operation.

 You might feel anxious or depressed when you get home.
 It's normal to feel like this for a while after the stress your body has been under.
 Try not to worry about these feelings.
 If they last for more than a few weeks, ask your doctor for advice.